-No analysis of Fjällräven is complete without mentioning the G-1000 fabric, which is the company’s proprietary, hard-wearing material that they use in most of their products.
+No analysis of Fjällräven is complete without mentioning the G-1000 fabric, the company’s proprietary, hard-wearing material in most of their products.
 The G-1000 fabric itself consists of 35% cotton and 65% polyester.
 And while it’s true that cotton certainly isn’t the world’s most waterproof material, the blend used in Fjällräven garments can become somewhat water-resistant if you decide to have it coated with Fjällräven’s Greenland Wax.

-Although we really like the robust constructions and unique fabrics used in Fjällräven’s skiing and hiking garments, some people find the designs a bit polarizing.
-If you’re looking for something completely different from the North Face, make sure to check out the products of this Swedish company when you hit the outdoor apparel stores the next time.
+Although I like the robust constructions and unique fabrics used in Fjällräven’s skiing and hiking garments, some people find the designs a bit polarizing.
+If you’re looking for something completely different from the North Face, check out this Swedish company’s products when you hit the outdoor apparel stores the next time.

 Black Diamond Equipment